 For the safari riders should have a secure and independent seat and be in control of a horse at a walk, trot and canter and be able to gallop out of trouble.
 In addition riders should be fit enough to ride for 6 hours in a day and be able to trot and canter for 15 minute stretches.
 On this safari you will come face to face with big game such as elephant and buffalo and riders should be able to beat a hasty retreat if necessary!

 Children are accepted but they must be strong, competent riders and over 12 years old.
 There is no adjustment in price for children.

-The camp is extremely comfortable: lightweight tents with standing room, fully made up stretcher beds.
+The camp is extremely comfortable: lightweight tents with standing room with fully made up stretcher beds.
 There is one bucket shower and one short drop toilet per 4 guests.

 There is no single supplement for the first 2 riders in a group booking alone.
 After that the single supplement is applicable.